 With the globalisation of the world trade and liberalisation of the Indian economy, the number of persons moving in or out of India in the exercise of their business, profession or employment is on the increase.
 This page contains information on taxability of expatriates:

-An Individual is said to be resident in India in any previous year if he is in India for at least 182 days in that year or during that year he is in India for a period of at least 60 days & has been in India for at least 365 days during the 4 years preceding that year.
+An Individual is said to be resident india in any previous year if he is india for at least 182 days in that year or during that year he is india for a period of at least 60 days & has been india for at least 365 days during the 4 years preceding that year.
 However, the period of 60 days referred to above is increased to 182 days in case of Indian citizens who leave India as members of the crew of an Indian Ship or for Indian citizens or persons of Indian origin who, being outside India, come to visit India in any previous year.

 A person who is not a resident in terms of the above provisions is a non-resident.

 A person who is otherwise resident as defined in para 10.2.1 would be RNOR if he satisfies any of the following two conditions: